sussmanLab/open-Qmin/INSTALLATION.md

-Go into the CMakeLists.txt file in the root directory, locate the line that says "add_definitions(-DDIMENSION=3) " and change the 3 to something else.
+Go into the CMakeLists.txt file in the root directory, locate the line that says "add_definitions(-DDIMENSION=3) " and change the 3 (or whatever other number happens to be there) to something else.
+This sets the dimensionality of the degrees of freedom, and by default also the dimensionality of the space those d.o.f.s are in.

 # Requirements